gmgu/paper_review/README.md

 ## Papers

+### State Space Model
+- Gu et al., "Combining Recurrent, Convolutional, and Continuous-time Models with Linear State-Space Layers
+  - Introduced the Linear State-Space Layer (LSSL) that maps a sequence $u$ to $y$, where $u$ is a continous data. (e.g., audio data)
+  - LSSL can be adapted to descrete data $u$ by chunking the data with size $\Delta t$. (e.g., text data)
+  - LSSL computes $\dot x = Ax + Bu$ and $y = Cx + Du$, where $x$ represents the previous state, $\dot x$ represents the current state, and $A, B, C, D$ are learnable parameters.
+(Be careful that $x$ in $y$ is equal to $\dot x$.
+I have no idea why the authors use different notation.)
+It updates the current state which is a weighted sum of previous state and current input.
+It outputs the prediction which is a weighted sum of current state and current input.
+The term $Du$ is for residual connection, so it can be omitted for simplicity.
+  - LSSL can be used just like RNN when inference, while it can be efficiently trained in parallel.
+  - The parallelization is done by the convolution (sum of multiplications): $y = [CB, CAB, CA^2B, \dots, CA^{N-1}B] * u$.
+However, the naive computation of the convolution takes $O(N^2L)$ time.
+A theoretically efficient algorithm can compute it in quasi-linear time and space $\tilde O(N+L)$ (but not implemented).
+  - In summary, LSSL is an interesting model that can be trained in parallel and that can conduct inference just like RNN.
+This resolves the inefficient training problem of RNN.
+At the same time, LSSL provides efficient inference in terms of both time and memory.

+### Multimodal (text, image) Model and Data
 - Sharma et al., "Conceptual Captions, A Cleaned, Hypernymed, Image Alt-text Dataset for Automatic Image Captionning", ACL 2018.
   - Presented a dataset of image caption annotations, called Conceptual Captions, which consists of 3.3M <image, description> pairs.
   - Used a Flume pipeline to extract, filter, and processes candidate <image, caption> pairs.